This post may contain affiliate and/or sponsored links.

-I wanted to share one of my favorite Easter tablescapes I’ve ever done today.
+To get in the holiday spirit, I wanted to share one of my favorite Easter tablescapes I’ve ever done.

-So in case you’re new here, this was my Easter table last year.
+So in case you’re new here, this was my Easter table a couple of years ago.

 April 8th, 2015